Slide Design Tips

 - Whenever possible, consider showing students an image instead of text

-As you go through the above process for each slide, ask yourself: is the text essential to comprehending the learning objectives?
+As you go through the above process for each slide, ask yourself: Is the text essential to comprehending the learning objectives?

 Type & Legibility

-Text onscreen should be easy to read.
+Onscreen text should be easy to read.
 Be thoughtful in your selection of type by following these basic design rules:

-- Avoid unusual fonts
+- Avoid unusual or quirky fonts

 - Text placed over an image can be difficult to read